 Your sample astrobite should discuss the motivation, methods, results, and conclusions of a published paper that has not been featured on Astrobites.
 We suggest you choose a paper that is at least 3 months old.
 Astrobites articles published during the author selection process will focus on newer papers, so you do not need to worry that your chosen article will be covered on astrobites.
 Please write at a level appropriate for undergraduate physics or astronomy majors and remember to explain jargon.
 We encourage you to provide links to previous astrobites or other science websites where appropriate.
 Your sample post should include at least one figure from the paper with an appropriate caption (not just the original caption).
 Figures may either be embedded in the text or placed at the end of the sample.
 Links may either be provided as hyperlinks or as parenthetical citations.
 There is no length restriction, but astrobites are usually between 500-800 words.
 We suggest you read a few Astrobites posts to get a sense for how posts are typically written.
 You might use them as a guide for your sample post.

 The astrobites hiring committee will review submissions and invite new authors to join astrobites based on the quality of their sample astrobites and their responses to the two short essay questions below.
 The names and affiliations of the applicants will be concealed from the hiring committee until after the final list of candidates is selected in order to promote hiring equality.
-Successful candidates should expect to be notified by [tbd].
+Successful candidates should expect to be notified by the end of November.

 Please note that regardless of whether the applicant is selected to write for astrobites, submitted sample astrobites may be posted on astrobites as guest posts (with the applicant’s permission).
 We will notify applicants before posting their submissions and allow applicants to revise their posts before publication.